chadmcrowell/killercoda-scenarios/kubernetes-backup-etcd/step1.md

 To interact with the etcd datastore in Kubernetes, we use a command-line tool called **etcdctl**

-> 🔥TIP: etcd has its own server certificate which requires a valid client certificate and key located in `/etc/kubernetes/pki/etcd`
+> 🔥TIP🔥: etcd has its own server certificate which requires a valid client certificate and key located in `/etc/kubernetes/pki/etcd`

 Just like the Kubernetes API, the etcd datastore requires authenticaiton which can be passed as a parameter with the **etcdctl** tool. **etcdctl** also requires environment variable `ETCDCTL_API` which is set to the version of **etcdctl**